Kota Damansara (state constituency)

 Kota Damansara is a state constituency in Selangor, Malaysia, that has been represented in the Selangor State Legislative Assembly since 2004.
+It has been represented by Muhammad Izuan Ahmad Kasim of Pakatan Harapan (PH) since 2023.

 The state constituency was created in the 2003, redistribution and is mandated to return a single member to the Selangor State Legislative Assembly under the first past the post voting system.